 The Northwestern University Prosthetics-Orthotics Center actively seeks to establish international initiatives in other under-resourced countries.
 Launched in 2009, NUPOC International Service (NUPOC-IS) collaborates with the Range of Motion Project-Chicago (ROMP).
 This annual, week-long program enables prosthetists and orthotists who are in training at NUPOC to volunteer their expertise at The Kevin O’Halloran Rehabilitation Clinic, the ROMP facility in Zacapa, Guatemala.

-The trip is an opportunity for NUPOC students to enhance their clinical proficiency while working in an international setting under the supervision of NUPOC faculty and with on-site technicians.
+The service trip is an opportunity for NUPOC students to enhance their clinical proficiency while working in an international setting under the supervision of NUPOC faculty and with on-site technicians.
 Clients are low income Guatemalan adults and children, many of whom travel great distances to receive their first P&O intervention at the ROMP clinic.
 NUPOC volunteer participants see immediate results as they empower the lives of under-resourced people who live with physical impairments.

-- 2018: February 3 through February 11
+- 2019: Guatemala, February 2 through February 10

-- 2019: February 2 through February 10
+- 2019: Canada, January 28 through February 8

 NUPOC instructors and ROMP staff supervise student work.